mp051998/express_calculator/README.md

 ## Usage

-1. Start the server using `npm start`.
+1. To start the server, use `npm start`.
-2. Use Postman or any other API testing tool to test the API endpoints at `http://localhost:<PORT>` (PORT will be 3000 by default if you have not defined it in the .env file).
+2. To run the tests, use `npm test`.
-3. To run the tests, use `npm test`.
+3. You can use Postman or any other API testing tool to test the API endpoints at `http://localhost:<PORT>` (PORT will be 3000 by default if you have not defined it in the .env file).
 4. To view the documentation, after starting the server, go to `/docs` in your browser.
-You can also make API calls from the documentation page.
+You can also make API calls from this documentation page.

 ## Postman Collection